Language Courses

 Level to reach: B1+

 The course is two weeks long and takes place before the start of the semester.
-The course times are coordinated with the Orientation Week programme.
+The course times are coordinated with the Orientation Week program.
 It is possible to participate in the Orientation Week and the German Intensive Language Course at the same time.

 Contact & Info: